-The keep warm function works by automatically switching to this setting once the slow cooker has finished the predetermined time you set for it.
-It will keep you food warm for up to 2 hours, perfect for those longer days when you get back a bit later.
-The one shortfall of the digital timer has preset times that increases in half hour increments rather than being able to set your own manually.
+The keep-warm function works by automatically switching to this setting once the slow cooker has finished the predetermined time you set for it.
+It will keep your food warm for up to 2 hours, perfect for those long days when you get back a bit later.
+The one shortfall of the digital timer has preset times that increases in half-hour increments rather than being able to set your own manually.

 Again this model comes in a choice of 3.5L (perfect for 2-4 people) or the larger 6.5L (ideal for larger families).

 PROS: Sear and Stew feature for all in one cooking, keep warm function

 CONS: Unable to manually set a timer, no delayed timer

 Crock Pot Slow Cooker (perfect for busy families)